 Applicants accepted into the MGP must enter into a matching grant agreement with Ag + Open Space.
-The provisions in the matching grant agreement may vary slightly by project, however in general it includes funding terms and conditions including the conveyance of a conservation easement and recreation covenant (if applicable); standard indemnification, procurement, insurance and record-keeping provisions; information on the requirement that the applicant submit a detailed work plan prior to the disbursement of funds; and information on grant reporting and invoicing.
-The matching grant agreement will define the project to be completed and will identify which project components will be paid for by MGP funds and which would be paid for with match funds.
+The project-specific provisions of the matching grant agreement may vary, but there are common terms and conditions required of all program participants.
+By submitting an application, applicants acknowledge they have reviewed the matching grant agreement form as provided in the Appendices, and that, if accepted into the program, they will enter into an agreement in substantially this form.
+The matching grant agreement will define the project and will identify which project components will be paid for by MGP funds and which would be paid for with match funds.